kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/rosa/creating-a-cluster.md

     ```shell
     kubectl apply -f rosa-cluster.yaml
     ```

+    **Note:** `instanceType` is omitted from `defaultMachinePoolSpec` so the ROSA service applies its flavour default.
+You can set it explicitly if you need a specific instance type.

     **Note:** If you are providing pre-created role ARNs directly on `ROSAControlPlane` (without `rosaRoleConfigRef`) and your roles require an STS external ID, set `trustPolicyExternalID` on the `ROSAControlPlane` spec.
 In this case, you are responsible for ensuring the roles' trust policies already include the `sts:ExternalId` condition; CAPA will only pass the value to OCM, not modify the trust policies.